 Training and Development

 We have a highly trained human resources department which believes that good people management is essential.
 All staff receive a full induction programme in line with the new ‘Care Standards Act’.
 This involves both internal induction to all our projects and external visits to related agencies so that staff are familiar with our ‘partners’ within the borough of Croydon, and understand how we work with them.
 There are regular supervisions, appraisals and staff are fully trained and encouraged to become experts in their field.
-Recently we have enabled individual members of staff to train for Diplomas in Social Work, Diplomas in Counselling and the Chartered Institute of Personnel Development’s Diploma in Human Resource Management.

 We have a number of policies to ensure we meet best practice guidelines generally.
 It is also our aim to actively encourage diversity in aspects such as ethnicity, age, and disability, to ensure that our staff complement our client group.